stainii/portal/README.md

 **The preferred communication method is asynchronous, generic data exchange**.
 When something occurs that could be of interesting for other modules, the module is expected to publicize this information on the **Event topic**.
 Every other module that's interested will receive this information, doing something meaningful, or throwing the message away.

  **In case that synchronous communication is required**, for example for queries of other modules so that information can be shown in the front-end, **REST  webservices should be used**.

+### Helpful resources
+* [List of Pluralsight courses](https://app.pluralsight.com/channels/details/f975a3ba-648f-401a-851c-0ab47fe552c1?s=1), explaining how to use the technologies and frameworks used by this portal.